hestiaahmadi/Flash-card-504-Words/README.md

 This project is licensed under the MIT License.

 New Update on Aug 2:
-Adding Korean translations of words.
+1. Adding Korean translations of words.
+2. Creating responsiveness.